Restarted Halpern PDHG for Linear Programming: Abstract

 \section{Abstract}

 In this paper, we propose and analyze a new matrix-free primal-dual algorithm, called restarted Halpern primal-dual hybrid gradient (rHPDHG), for solving linear programming (LP).
 We show that rHPDHG can achieve optimal accelerated linear convergence on feasible and bounded LP.
 Furthermore, we present a refined analysis that demonstrates an accelerated two-stage convergence of rHPDHG over the vanilla PDHG with an improved complexity for identification and an accelerated eventual linear convergence that does not depend on the conservative global Hoffman constant.
-Regarding infeasible LP, we show that rHPDHG can recover infeasibility certificates with an accelerated linear rate, improving the previous convergence rates.
-Lastly, we build up a GPU-based LP solver using rHPDHG, and the experiments on 383 MIPLIB instances showcase a comparable numerical performance as cuPDLP.jl, which demonstrates the strong numerical performance of rHPDHG for solving LPs.
+Regarding infeasible LP, we show that rHPDHG can recover infeasibility certificates with an accelerated linear rate, improving the previous convergence rates. {Furthermore, we discuss an extension of rHPDHG by adding reflection operation (which is dubbed as $\mathrm{r^2HPDHG}$), and demonstrate that it shares all theoretical guarantees of rHPDHG with an additional factor of 2 speedup in the complexity bound.} Lastly, we build up a GPU-based LP solver using rHPDHG/$\mathrm{r^2HPDHG}$, and the experiments on 383 MIPLIB instances showcase an improved numerical performance compared cuPDLP.jl.